Choose a Health Plan

 □ What are the options if your provider prescribes a medicine that is not on the plan’s formulary? __________________________________________________________________

 □ Are the physicians you see regularly in the plan’s network?
 You should check for all physicians you may see.
 If you see doctors not in the plan’s network, you may be charged more in out-of-pocket costs and that spending may not count toward the limit on your out-of-pocket costs. __________________________________________________________________

 □ Is your preferred hospital in the plan’s network? __________________________________________________________________

 □ Will the plan require a referral to see a specialist or get other services? __________________________________________________________________

 The purpose of this tool is to help clarify some of the factors you may wish to use to understand and compare the various health plans.
-Each person should make an independent decision about his/her choice of a plan based on individual circumstances and appropriateness of coverage in consultation with trusted advisors.
+Each person should make an independent decision about his/her choice of a plan based on individual circumstances and appropriateness of coverage in consultation with trusted advisers.
 Your individual state’s Exchange should have additional information available.